grantium/diyqda/README.md

 Incidentally, this script works nicely with [Ryan J.A.
 Murphy's blog post](https://axle.design/an-integrated-qualitative-analysis-environment-with-obsidian).

-This can't replace expensive QDA software, but it can bootstrap a similar and swift workflow for knowledge generation.
+This can't replace expensive QDA software, but it can bootstrap a swift workflow for manually processing huge set of files in my quick qualitative analysis project.

 If you are doing qualitative analysis, know that this is paragraph-level coding.
 You can't split paragraphs or codes inbetween words - it's only matching codes to paragraphs.